Media – Short Guidelines

 ELIGIBILITY CRITERIA FOR FICTION AND DOCUMENTARY SHORT CATEGORIES:

-• Projects must be made by, for, or about women and female-identified individuals and/or feature a strong female or female-identified perspective; and/or include a meaningful female or female-identified producer credit; and/or include a meaningful female or female-identified writing credit; and/or include a female or female-identified protagonist(s).
+• Projects must be made by, for, or about women and woman-identified individuals and/or feature a strong woman-identified perspective; and/or include a meaningful woman-identified producer credit; and/or include a meaningful woman-identified writing credit; and/or include a woman-identified protagonist(s).

 • Eligible projects can be live action or animated.